 We're happy to speak to you in more detail about what we've learned from all the people now using the CoolBot.
 We embrace the fact that CoolBots don't work for everyone!

 Here's a good way to look at it:

 - If you want to be at 37F or above (2.8C) and you open the door less than 5 times/hour you will absolutely love us.
 We will save you thousands in up-front costs, but we'll save you MORE than that in electricity savings and repair bills!

 - If you need to keep things at 36F (2.2 C)(, and you open the door less often and you don't mind that it takes a few hours to get down to 36, you'll be really happy, too, but you won't save nearly as much electricity over a conventional system (yes, I know it's just a ONE degree F drop, but it's true!).

 - If you need to be under 34F (1.5 C) you aren't going to be happy with us unless you oversize the air conditioner and NEVER open the door.
 And you wont' save any money in electricity.

 A surprising amount of our business comes from people upgrading their conventional cooling systems with CoolBots.
 Unless you have a cooler that's 20 years old, we are NOT going to save you money in electricity if you keep your cooler at 36F or below.
 You can buy us as a "back-up" for redundancy, but don't do it to save electricity (unless you store at 37F or above).

 Please don't hesitate to call or email us if you aren't sure about your application and we will tell you honestly if it will work.
 Google around about CoolBots!
-There are no negative reviews on the CoolBot so far in almost 10,000 applications.
-It's not because we are a miracle company, it's just because we're really honest about where the coolbots will and won't work.
+There are no negative reviews on the CoolBot so far in over 18,000 applications.
+It's not because we are a miracle company, it's just because we're really honest about where the CoolBots will and won't work.